Benefits of Dental Implants

 How Dental Implants Work

 We can place implants that we can then use to rebuild teeth.
 The implant is not a tooth itself, rather it is a replacement root system.
 Implants are that connecting piece between the bone and replacement tooth.
 Dental implants come with a variety of options depending on the work being done and the needs of the patient.
 This includes options in length, width, and materials.
 Dental implants can be made of titanium or a non-metallic ceramic.
 The ceramic variety can be helpful for patients with metal sensitivities or if the implant is being used in the front, where dark metal could be seen through the gum tissue.

 We surgically embed the implant into the jawbone.
 As the bone heals, it will grow up and around the threads of the implant, fusing the two firmly together.
 Once we have reestablished a firm base, or root system, we can then use it to stabilize a prosthetic.
 The number of implants needed will depend on multiple factors including how many teeth are being replaced and where the missing teeth are located in your mouth.
 Some treatments may only require a single implant, others may require multiple implants.
 Your treatment is customized to you.

 The Benefit of Dental Implants

 Dental implants provide our patients a number of health, aesthetic and personal benefits.
 With them, we can restore your smile, improve your ability to chew, improve your bone health and even improve your speech.
 We invite you to learn more about dental implants and how they can benefit you through a consultation with a member of our team.

-Call Queen Anne Family Dental at (206) 424-4450 to schedule your dental implant consultation today!
+Learn more with our dental implants FAQ then call Queen Anne Family Dental at (206) 424-4450 to schedule your dental implant consultation today!